Vorticella: Habitat and ecology

 Habitats may include moist soil, mud and plant roots.
 This protozoan is ciliated and is mainly found in fresh water environments.
 They are known to feed on bacteria and can also form extracellular associations with mosquitoes, nematodes, prawns and tadpoles.
 Vorticella has been found as an epibiont (attached to the surface of a living substratum when in its sessile stage) of crustaceans, the basibiont.
 This relationship between the epibiont and basibiont is called epibiosis.
 Rotifers have been observed to feed on Vorticella.
 Bacteria may also live attached to the surface of Vorticella cells as epibionts, which in some cases may represent a symbiotic relationship between the ciliate and bacteria.

+In an annotation to his poetic work "Temple of Nature" (published posthumously in 1803), Erasmus Darwin relayed an experiment wherein he had observed Vorticella to survive a drying-out once rehydrated.

 Description

 These solitary organisms have globulous bodies which are oval-shaped when contracted.
 Unfavourable conditions tend to cause Vorticella to change from long and skinny to short and wide.
 The oral cavity is at one end while the stalk is at the other.
 The body is 30-40 micrometers in diameter contracted and the stalk is 3-4 micrometers in diameter and 100 micrometers long.

 The protoplasm of Vorticella is typically a translucent blue-white colour, but may contain a yellow or green pigment.
 The food vacuoles may show as a brown or grey colour, but depends on the food eaten.
 Zoochlorellae, food reserves and waste granules, which are abundant in the cytoplasm, may create the impression that Vorticella is an opaque cell.

 Vorticella has a pellicle with striae running parallel around the cell.
 This pellicle may be decorated with pustules, warty projections, spines or tubercules.
 Harmless or parasitic bacteria may grow on the body or stalk, appearing as part of the morphology of the cell.
 Inside, there is a curved, transverse macronucleus and round micronucleus near it.

+The similar genus Pseudovorticella is practically indistinguishable from Vorticella under most conditions.
+The two genera differ in their infraciliature, which can be made visible with silver staining: Pseudovorticella has a mesh-like pattern on the surface of the cell.